-ARTICLE 30 - HEALTH INSURANCE (MEDICAL, DENTAL, VISION, & LIFE)
+ARTICLE 29 - HEALTH INSURANCE (MEDICAL, DENTAL, VISION, & LIFE)

-- 30.1 Health Insurance: Overall, it is the intent of the parties that health benefits coverage and plan design for employees in the bargaining unit shall be the same as for non-represented employees of the City.
-With respect to premium sharing, the following agreement as to the premium sharing formula applies: - 30.1.1 Premium Sharing for the City of Bellevue Health Plans (currently administered by Premera): For year 2015, the Employee will pay the following percentage of the total cost of the Core plan.
+29.1 Health Insurance: Overall, it is the intent of the parties that health benefits coverage, plan design and cost sharing for employees in the bargaining unit shall be the same as for non-represented employees of the City.
+Health benefits coverage shall be provided in accordance with state and federal laws in existence at any given time during the term of this agreement.

+29.2 Medical Plans offered by the City of Bellevue: